Hyundai Santa Fe review

-On the plus side, the Santa Fe’s cabin is roomy, and Hyundai includes an excellent five-year warranty.
-There’s also a five-star safety rating from Euro NCAP for added peace of mind.
+However, the Santa Fe's interior is incredibly spacious, and Hyundai includes an excellent five-year warranty as standard.
+Plus, it's rated five stars from Euro NCAP for added peace of mind.

 Overall, the Santa Fe is a solid all-round big family car.
 That's why it won the award for Auto Express' Best Large SUV of 2014 and still features on our best 4x4s to buy list.